-At the end of the 16th century, the feudal lord of the Omura clan accompanied Toyotomi Hideyoshi on one of his campaigns to the Korean Peninsular.
-On his return he brought back some Korean potters with him and they began making pottery in Hasami.
+At the end of the 16th century, the feudal lord of the Omura clan accompanied Toyotomi Hideyoshi on a campaign to the Korean Peninsula.
+On his return, he brought back some Korean artisans who started producing pottery in Hasami.

 How to make

 The raw material for Hasami Yaki is pottery stone from the Amakusa region.
 After being wheel-thrown, hand-twisted and cast, the material is biscuit-fired at around 900°C. Then, it is painted, glazed and fired at around 1,300°C to develop its unique color.
 For more complex designs, paint with a lower melting point is drawn on top of the glaze and then fired again at 700–800°C to fix the design.